digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/calendar-dcf.rst

 data type.
 You can configure whether the stub period should be at the beginning or at the end of the schedule, as well as whether the stub period should be longer or shorter than a regular period.

-Let us roll out this schedule (indluding the stub period) and compare it to the expected result:
+Let us roll out this schedule, which includes a stub period, and compare it to the expected result:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Calendar.daml
   :language: daml
   :start-after: -- CREATE_SCHEDULE_WITH_STUB_BEGIN
   :end-before: -- CREATE_SCHEDULE_WITH_STUB_END

-The schedule periods can be used to represent different aspects of a financial instrument, for
+The schedule can be used to represent different aspects of a financial instrument, for example:
-example:

-- calculation periods, which define e.g. *how* an interest rate is calculated
 - payment periods, which define e.g. *when* a bond coupon or a swap payment should be paid
+- calculation periods, which define e.g. *how* the interest amount is calculated

 DayCount
 ========

 Many instruments that pay interest require an exact definition of how many days of interest belong to each payment period.
-The :ref:`Date.DayCount <module-daml-finance-util-date-daycount-38239>` module provides functions for this.
+The :ref:`DayCount <module-daml-finance-util-date-daycount-38239>` module provides functions for this.
+In particular, a *day count fraction* (or *dcf* in short) can be calculated between two dates.
+This indicates the fraction of a full year.

-For example, consider a one year bond that pays a quarterly coupon according to a given schedule, like the ones described in the previous chapter.
+For example, consider a one year bond that pays a quarterly coupon according to a given schedule, like the one described in the previous chapter.

-This bond will not have the same number of days in each period, which will typically result in different coupon amounts for the periods.
+This bond will not have the same number of days in each period, which will normally result in different coupon amounts for each period.
 There are various market conventions for this, several of which are supported using the :ref:`DayCountConventionEnum <type-daml-finance-interface-types-date-daycount-daycountconventionenum-67281>`.

 For example, consider the schedule with a short initial stub in the previous chapter.
-If we want to calculate the ``Act360`` day count convention:
+Assume we want to use the ``Act360`` day count convention:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Calendar.daml
   :language: daml